RidgeSTD/ml_learning/README.md

-# ocr_neural_network
+# ml_learning
-A practice of OCR using neural network
+A python practice of machine learning.